farmera/sare_grant/study_results_drones.md

 with the exception of 80 lbs per acre.

-While a host of additional known and unknown quantities might have served as 'independent' variables for our study - e.g. soil moisture content, foliar nitrogen level, canopy structure, the number of growing days.
-If this had been a more rigorous scientific study each of these could have been monitored and assessed.
-However, our goal was to make a set of recommendations for working sugarcane growers, it was not to produce a detailed scientific report.
+While a host of additional known and unknown quantities might have served as 'independent' variables for our study - e.g. soil moisture content, foliar nitrogen level, canopy structure, the number of growing days - it was not our intention to create a rigorous scientific study.
+Our goal was to make a set of recommendations for working sugarcane growers, it was not to produce a detailed scientific report.

 #### Multiple Regression